vitorleonel/stepy-product-publisher/README.md

 # Stepy - Product Publisher

 **Stepy Product Publisher** is a fake application that represents the flow of publishing a product in our ecommerce that is also fake.
+If you want, you can see it working by [clicking here](https://stepy-product-publisher.netlify.app/).

 ![image](https://user-images.githubusercontent.com/15618005/125452111-a239e7bc-001b-4bc9-a278-d93c8040857c.png)